AI-4-SE/White-Box-Performance-Influence-Models/README.md

 ## Installation

-requirements.txt
+To run the provided scripts please install the `requirements.txt`.

 ## Programs and Scripts

 **Profiling a System**

 For profiling, it is neccessary to have a slurm cluster running.
-To set up the slurm workload manager we refer to the official guides and tutorials: [slurm](https://slurm.schedmd.com/overview.html).
+To set up the slurm workload manager we refer to the official guides and tutorials: [Slurm WL](https://slurm.schedmd.com/overview.html).
 It is neccessary to have at least some experience with slurm to run these measurement scripts.
 We provide all neccessary scripts for profiling a softwaresystem in the ```supplementary-website/code/monitoring/``` directory.
 The output path has to be defined on the file `supplementary-website/code/monitoring/monitoring/profiling/abstractprofiler.py` as `self.base_output_path = '/tmp/'`.
 This has to be done only once for the slurm cluster.
 The file ```supplementary-website/code/monitoring/start_slurm_run.sh``` serves as the startscript that is executed in the slurm master.
 The interface is:
 ```
 ./start_slurm_run.sh <path/to/configurations> <number repetitions> <profiler> <slurm partition>
 ./start_slurm_run.sh samplingStrategies/catena/catena_config_feature_pbd_125_5.txt 5 None planck
 ```

 **Generating Method-Level Models**

 ## Usage